10 Factors That Determine How Much You Can Sell Your Business For

 You’ll also want to look at your business from a margin perspective.
 Is your gross profit margin going up or down?
 Is your EBITDA margin going up or down?

-If you’re hoping to get the maximum value out of your business, you’re going to want to grow gross profit by increasing sales volume, increasing prices, or decreasing the Cost of Goods Sold for each unit of revenue.
+If you hope to get the maximum value out of your business, you will want to grow gross profit by increasing sales volume, rising prices, or decreasing the Cost of Goods Sold for each revenue unit.

 Ideally, you’ll want to be thinking about doing all three.